 In other words, I'm talking now about the fact that you'd know whether somebody was jamming you in the arm with a pin, or hitting you on the toe with a hammer.
 Well, these are two different physical reactions, two different physiological reactions, see?
 Well, I've just given you three sources of physiological reaction to aspects of study and they are three different areas of study and they are three different sets of symptoms.
-And I haven't bothered to bring it out in a table form, but - I haven't read it or studied it enough to bring it out in a table form, but - I haven't exist.
+And I haven't bothered to bring it out in a table form, but I recognize the differences which exist.